Necromantian/simple-squares-game/README.md

-Place for trying different things in React.
+Place for trying various things and game mechanics in React.

 It is not really a game and it's impossible to enjoy it;)